n3xem/gh-otui/README.md

 # gh-otui

+> This is a fork with minor improvements to the original [gh-otui](https://github.com/n3xem/gh-otui).
+See below for added features.

+## Differences from the Original

+- Automatically creates a cache on the first run.
+- On subsequent runs, the cache is used immediately and updated in the background (expires in 1 day).
+- Running `gh otui` no longer clones repositories.
+- Added subcommands:
+  - `get`: Clone the selected repository.
+  - `clear`: Delete the cache.

+---

 <!-- ss-markdown-ignore start -->
 [English](README.en.md) | [简体中文](README.zh.md) | [Español](README.es.md) | [Français](README.fr.md) | [Deutsch](README.de.md) | [한국어](README.ko.md)
 <!-- ss-markdown-ignore end -->